tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 Output:

 {
-    keyPoolId: UUIDv4
+    keyQueueId: UUIDv4
 }

 ~~~

-If the above request is successful, a new key pool with unique identifier
+If the above request is successful, a new key queue with unique identifier
 `keyPoolId` and provided attributes is created.
 Note that the `clientId` and
 `appId` are provided in the URI.

+A gateway MUST NOT contain multiple key queues with the same combination of
+protocolVersion, cipherSuite, and appLabel properties.

 ## Key Pool Update

-A gateway MUST support updating the key packages in an existing pool using the
+A gateway MUST support updating the key packages in an existing queue using the
 following request:

 ~~~
-HTTP PATCH /apps/{appId}/clients/{clientId}/pools/{keyPoolId}
+HTTP PATCH /apps/{appId}/clients/{clientId}/queues/{keyPoolId}

 Input: